ryjen/ryjen.github.io/content/post/deploy-docker-registry-in-dokku.md

 1. Because you can
 2. Private registries are generally not free
 3. Sometimes doesn't make sense for an image to be public
-4. Control over your data from other country's jurisdiction (hopefully this isn't the reason)
+4. Control over your data from another country's jurisdiction

 For example, I have a docker image to run weechat with very customized configuration and only usable by me.
 I only want to run it on my server and attach to it when I need to.